quazi-irfan/pySimpleDB/README.md

 ### pySimpleDB

-This is a python implementation of SimpleDB, authored by Edward Sciore.
+This is a python implementation of SimpleDB, originally authored by Edward Sciore[1, 2].

 ### Features
 - Uses Heap file and buffer pool to minimize disk seek